ejeliot/turtle/README.md

 ## Change Log

+### 0.0.5 (11th April 2013)

+Added command to dump one or all tables

+    ./migrate.php dump books # Dumps table 'books'

+    ./migrate.php dump % # Dumps all tables except migrations one

+Added option for verbose output `--verbose`.

+Split Migrate class into two: Migrate and Commands.
+Latter extends former and holds commands implementations.

 ### 0.0.4 (11th April 2013)

 Added option to disable console colours `--no-colour`.
 Useful for scripting and automated output parsing.